Best Keyboard for Typing Practice

 Here is the simplest way to decide:

-The most common mistake here is buying the keyboard that looks the most β€œenthusiast” instead of the one that matches your daily workflow.
-For example, a smaller board is not automatically better, and a louder mechanical board is not automatically faster.
+The most common mistake is buying the keyboard that looks the most β€œenthusiast” instead of the one that matches your daily workflow.
+A smaller board is not automatically better, and a louder mechanical board is not automatically faster.

 A keyboard can improve your WPM indirectly by improving comfort, reducing your error rate, and helping you stay consistent during longer sessions.
 Many real typing gains come from staying accurate for longer, not from magically pressing keys faster.